ClusterHQ/flocker/docs/install/install-node.rst

 Before you begin to install the Flocker node services, you will need the following:

-* You will require a minimum of 2 nodes in order to install and use Flocker:
+* A minimum of 2 nodes:

   * We support installing the Flocker node services on either :ref:`CentOS 7<centos-7-install>` or :ref:`Ubuntu 14.04<ubuntu-14.04-install>`.
   * We recommend a minimum of 16GB storage on each node.